Richard Mique

-Richard Mique ([ʁiʃaːʁ mik]) (18 September 1728 – 8 July 1794) was a neoclassical French architect born in Lorraine.
-He is most remembered for his picturesque hamlet, the Hameau de la Reine — not particularly characteristic of his working style — for Marie Antoinette in the Petit Trianon gardens within the estate of Palace of Versailles.
+Richard Mique ([ʁiʃaːʁ mik]) (18 September 1728 – 8 July 1794) was a Neoclassical French architect born in Lorraine.
+He is most remembered for his picturesque hamlet, the hameau de la Reine — not particularly characteristic of his working style — built for Marie Antoinette, Queen of France and Navarre in the Petit Trianon gardens within the estate of the Palace of Versailles.